-Wall distance
+Required distance

-When a free kick is awarded very close to the touch line near the assistant referee's position, the assistant referee may enter the field of play to help ensure that the wall is positioned 9.15 m from the ball.
+When a free kick is awarded very close to the touch line near the assistant referee's position, the assistant referee may enter the field of play to help ensure that the players are positioned 9.15 m from the ball.
 In this case, the referee must wait until the assistant referee is back in position before restarting play.

-Allowance for Time Lost
+Allowance for time lost